vishalwani/target.en/help/c-implementing-target/c-considerations-before-you-implement-target/implement-cname-support-in-target.md

 1. Adobe's certificate authority (DigiCert) needs to verify Adobe is authorized to generate certificates under your domain.

-   DigiCert calls this process [Domain Control Validation](https://docs.digicert.com/manage-certificates/dv-certificate-enrollment/domain-control-validation-dcv-methods/) (DCV), and Adobe will not be allowed to generate a certificate under your domain until this process is complete.
+   DigiCert calls this process [Domain Control Validation (DCV)](https://docs.digicert.com/manage-certificates/dv-certificate-enrollment/domain-control-validation-dcv-methods/), and Adobe will not be allowed to generate a certificate under your domain until this process is complete for at least one of the below DCV methods:

-   DCV uses a few methods, and there a few things you can do before opening an Adobe Client Care ticket (step 3) to help expedite the DCV process:
+   * The quickest DCV method is the __DNS CNAME method__, in which you add a DNS CNAME record (containing a token) to your domain that points to DigiCert's DCV hostname (dcv.digicert.com).
+This CNAME record indicates to DigiCert that Adobe is authorized to generate the certificate.
+Adobe Client Care will send you the instructions with the necessary DNS records.
+An example:

+     ```
+     3b0332e02daabf31651a5a0d81ba830a.target.example.com.
+IN  CNAME  dcv.digicert.com.
+     ```

+     >[!NOTE]
+     >
+     >These DCV tokens expire after 30 days, at which point Adobe Client Care will contact you with updated tokens.
+For the quickest time to resolution for your CNAME request, please be prepared to make these DNS changes on all requested domains before submitting your request.

+     >[!NOTE]
+     >
+     >If your domain has [DNS CAA records](https://en.wikipedia.org/wiki/DNS_Certification_Authority_Authorization), you will need to add `digicert.com` if it's not already added.
+This DNS record indicates which certificate authorities are authorized to issue certificates for the domain.
+The resulting DNS record would look like this: `example.com.
+IN CAA 0 issue "digicert.com"`.
+You can use [the G Suite Toolbox](https://toolbox.googleapps.com/apps/dig/#CAA) to determine if your root domain has an existing CAA record.
+You can read more about how DigiCert handles CAA records [here](https://docs.digicert.com/manage-certificates/dns-caa-resource-record-check).

-   * DigiCert will first try the email method, in which they send emails to addresses found in the domain's WHOIS information as well as pre-determined email addresses (admin, administrator, webmaster, hostmaster, and postmaster `@[domain_name]`).
+   * DigiCert will also try the __email method__, in which they send emails to addresses found in the domain's WHOIS information as well as pre-determined email addresses (admin, administrator, webmaster, hostmaster, and postmaster `@[domain_name]`).
 See the [DCV methods documentation](https://docs.digicert.com/manage-certificates/dv-certificate-enrollment/domain-control-validation-dcv-methods/) for more information.

      To expedite the DCV email process, DigiCert provides the following recommendation:

      "Please verify that your registrar/WHOIS provider has not masked or removed [relevant email addresses].
 If they are, find out if they provide a way (e.g., anonymized email address, web form) for you to allow [certificate authorities] to access your domain’s WHOIS data."

-   * If the DCV email method is not an option for you, the next method is the DNS TXT method, in which you add a DNS TXT record to your domain with a hash value.
-This TXT record indicates to DigiCert that Adobe is authorized to generate the certificate.
-If you need to use this method, let Adobe Client Care know when you open a ticket (step 3).
-This will help expedite the DCV process.

 1. Create a CNAME record on your domain's DNS pointing to your regular hostname `clientcode.tt.omtrdc.net`.
 For example, if your client code is cnamecustomer and your proposed hostname is `target.example.com`, your DNS CNAME record should look something like this:

    ```
-   target.example.com  IN  CNAME  cnamecustomer.tt.omtrdc.net.
+   target.example.com.
+IN  CNAME  cnamecustomer.tt.omtrdc.net.
    ```

 1. Open an [Adobe Client Care ticket requesting CNAME support](https://docs.adobe.com/content/help/en/target/using/cmp-resources-and-contact-information.html#reference_ACA3391A00EF467B87930A450050077C) for your [!DNL Target] calls.